Mcrivar/memory_game/README.md

 Start the game here: https://mcrivar.github.io/memory_game/  or clone the project and open the index.html file.

-Click on the card to start the game and the count down.
+When the page is loaded, click on one of the cards to start the game and the count down.

-Get the suitable pairs in order to finish the game as faster as possible
+Get the suitable pairs in order to finish the game as fast as possible

 The game ends when all possible matches are found.